bcExpt1123/django-graphql-project-template/README.md

 # Project Overview

-This project is template project to use to scaffold or create the initial structure of your graphql application using `django`, `graphene-django`, `djangorestframework` and `django-filter`.
+This project is a template project to scaffold or create the initial structure of your project using `django`, `graphene-django`, `djangorestframework` and `django-filter`.
+This project is helps you to build a graphql API `OpenCRUD compliance`.`

+To read more about OpenCRUD please go to: https://www.opencrud.org/

 **PROJECT STRUCTURE**